joao-salomao/joao-salomao.github.io/docs/_posts/2023-11-19-deploy-laravel-application-to-aws-ec2-with-github-actions.md

 Define the name of your instance and choose an operational system.
 On this tutorial we are going to use Ubuntu 22.04 LTS.
 ![Define instance]({{ 'assets/images/posts/deploy-laravel-application-to-a-single-server-with-ci-cd/3.png' | relative_url }})

-Create a new key pair to the instance that will be used latter on to connect to the instance:
+Create a new key pair to the instance that will be used later on to connect to the instance:
 ![Key pair button]({{ 'assets/images/posts/deploy-laravel-application-to-a-single-server-with-ci-cd/4.png' | relative_url }})

-It's very important to save this file to a secury place.
+It's very important to save this file to a secure place.
 If you lose it, you are not going to be able to download it again.
 ![Key pair form]({{ 'assets/images/posts/deploy-laravel-application-to-a-single-server-with-ci-cd/5.png' | relative_url }})

 Now, let's define the network settings.
 We are to create a new security group that will allow traffic for SSH, HTTP, and HTTPS from anywhere